centreon/centreon-documentation/versioned_docs/version-23.10/reporting/report-development.md

 Resources folder.

-This will allow the shared components (e.g., datasources, data sets, report parameters and layout components from BIRT libraries, but also BIRT report templates and image or flat files) to be referenced in reports through the "Resource Explorer" panel:
+This will allow the shared components (e.g., datasources, data sets, report parameters and layout components from BIRT libraries, as well as BIRT report templates and image or flat files) to be referenced in reports through the "Resource Explorer" panel: